Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Turn Order

-The Storyteller starts combat by selecting the first side and character to act.
-Often, this will depend on the context leading up to the scene, such as one side ambushing the other.
-However, if it is ever unclear, simply perform a relevant Action Roll, with the character that rolls highest going first.
-Any ties should be determined by another roll.
-(If it continues to be a tie, simply flip a coin.)

-If there is a roll, by default it will be (Wits + Awareness) to represent a character’s reaction to changing environments.
-However, it *need not be*.
-Any sort of contested roll can be used—if racing towards the battlefield, it would be (Dexterity + Athletics), for example.
-Or perhaps (Insight + Socialize) to realize that a negotiation has turned sour.

-Once the starting character has been determined, they may take their action, and then pass the action to another on their side.
-This continues until all members of a side have performed an action, at which point it switches to a character on other side, chosen by the last character to go.

-Once all characters on both sides have performed their actions, the round starts over with the original starting character.

-### Holding Action

-Any character may Hold their Action, or wait to act based on something that happens in the battlefield.
-To do so, the must describe what it is they are waiting for: they cannot *arbitrarily wait.* When the specified event happens, they get a chance to act *before* or *after* the event, at their discretion.

-However, if the event does not occur during the round, their action is forfeited.
+In combat, Turns follow a swinging back-and-forth focus: once one character finishes their actions, it is passed to the next side to the opponent with the most narrative weight or physical proximity to the action.
+For example, if a Player Character is attacking a monster, the monster would be the next to go in the action, and then the spotlight would swing back to the Player Character closest to the monster.

+Each character only takes one turn per Round.
+Once all combatants on a side gone, the remaining characters finish their turns—no character should be skipped in a Round (unless they willingly passed.)

+The first person to act in the combat scene should naturally flow from the end of the last scene—if a character launched a surprise attack, or was the first one on the combat scene, they are the one to act first.

+However, if it unclear (as it often is,) the first character to act is determined by a (Wits + Awareness) roll performed as combat breaks out—the character with the most successes acting first, (Ties are resolved with a coin flip)

+The Storyteller is the ultimate arbiter of the combat flow, guiding this alternating spotlight as they feel best fits the mood, but characters volunteering for an action, or passing their action over to a fellow character should be encouraged and respected as best as possible.

 <table>
 <tbody>
 <tr class="odd">
-<td><p>Optional: Alternate Turn Orders</p>
+<td><p>Alternate Turn Orders</p>
-<p>Everyone has their favorite way determining turn order, and they all have their benefits.
-Ultimately, while necessary to have one, the exact system of turn orders is not important.</p>
+<p>Turn Order is a mechanic highly and contentiously discussed.
+Everyone has their favorite way of handling combat—all with their own individual benefits.</p>
+<p>Ultimately, what matters is simply agreement on a system, so that each Player’s turn can be quick and responsive—the exact method can be altered based on personal preferences, or even in response to a specific scene.</p>
 <p>Here are a few alternates:</p>
 <p>1. <strong>Static</strong>: At the beginning of combat, all characters roll (1d10) and add (Athletics).
 Each round, characters go from highest number to lowest.</p>
+<p>2. <strong>Popcorn</strong>: Each character takes their action, and then the controlling Player designates the next character to act until all have acted in the Round.</p>
-<p>2. <strong>Alternating Team:</strong> The side with the highest total number of successes among all characters goes first.
-Each round, the team nominates which character will act for their turn.</p>
+<p>3. <strong>Nominated Team:</strong> The side with the highest total number of successes among all characters goes first.
+Each round, the team nominates which character will act for their turn.</p></td>
-<p>3. <strong>Focus</strong>: There is no turn order, rather the turn jumps from character to character at the Storyteller’s discretion.
-(This is best used for small groups.)</p></td>
 </tr>
 </tbody>
 </table>

+#### *Held* Actions

+A character may use up one of their actions to wait for a specific event, where they can use their other action to either act *before* or *after* the event, at their discretion.
+This must be a specific, non-arbitrary event such as “when someone comes through this door.”
+Players *must* tell the Storyteller what the event is—they cannot arbitrarily wait.

+A character may hold their action until it is their Turn again in the next Round.
+If by this point the event has not happened, the held action is simply lost and the character must take their new Turn as normal.

  Zones
 -----

-The battlefield is split into distinct areas—inside the inn, weaving through the trees, or across the rooftops.
-These areas are called **Zones**, and characters can freely move inside, interact with, or
-importantly: attack any and all within the same zone.
-The character is constantly moving in the Zone, performing acrobatics, flipping off the walls, rushing from point to point—they do not simply hole up in a single spot waiting to be hit..
+Characters are constantly in motion in the battlefield—performing acrobatics, running across the walls, and rushing from point to point.
+Even the least mobile among the exalted do not simply stand in a single spot waiting to be hit.

+For this reason, rather than lock characters down with a required movement action, the battlefield is split into distinct Zones, which characters can freely move within and attack each other without limitation.

+When entering combat, the Storyteller should designate the battlefield into distinct Zones that have logical boundaries related to scene, such as “inside the inn” or “on top of the rooftops.”
 Zones should be split up logically based on the terrain, though if the Storyteller may choose to chop up a zone into smaller categories if they feel they are too large (i.e. a north and south side of a long path.)

 There is no set size for a zone—they can be as large or small as needed.